sharkcommits/docker_builder/README.md

 # Docker Builder
-A simple guide to build your own docker environment.
+A simple guide to build your own docker environment for machine learning projects using Python!

 ## Step 1: